 - Clauses 5.1.11 to 5.1.12.

 For GERAN/UTRAN access, the Charging Identifier of the PDU session will be generated by SMF+PGW-C for the PDP Context.

+The claue 5.1.5.3 for PCC rule of MA PDU session is not applicable of the charing principles described in this clause.